 During the final week, if not before, your provider will probably plan precautions against relapsing, together with other support.

 These will help you move on from residential treatment back into life outside the clinic and at this stage you are able to look ahead to plan for the support you may need to prevent succumbing to the addictive triggers which may cause relapse.

 Who Is a Good Candidate For Rehab?

 Those who are genuinely serious about getting back their lives, relationships, families, and children, are the people who will get the most out of a rehab stay.

 This generally means that they have been round many times in the circle of alcohol or drug abuse, seen and borne the harmful effects, and know that there must be another way-but need support to do this.

-Prior to your admission, your clinic should send you a list of things you should bring with you to rehab.
+Any good addiction clinic will confirm the booking and send you a list of the things that you should bring with you.

 If you've integrated with the group, actively participated and taken responsibility along the way, you could expect: